 Established in the late 1800s and an integral part of Bangalore (also known as Bengaluru), Whitefield is located in India’s state of Karnataka.
-Sheraton Bengaluru Whitefield Hotel & Convention Center is surrounded by numerous multinational information technology companies.
-Well connected with Whitefield via the Outer Ring Road that bypasses the city, Bengaluru International Airport (BLR) is just an hour’s drive away.
+The Sheraton Grand Bengaluru Whitefield Hotel & Convention Center is surrounded by numerous multinational information technology companies.
+Manipal Hospitals Whitefield is across the street.
+Well connected with Whitefield via the Outer Ring Road that bypasses the city, our hotel is just an hour’s drive from Kempegowda International Airport (BLR).

 Gather and explore the “Silicon Valley of India.”
 Among Bangalore’s most engaging landmarks is Cubbon Park.
 Dating back to 1864 and filled with plants, buildings, and statues, this historic park offers a serene respite from the bustling metropolis.
 Nearby, Vidhana Soudha is the seat of Karnataka’s Legislative Assembly.
 Also noteworthy is the 16th-century Bangalore Fort.
 Originally made of mud, it was built by the city’s founder, Kempe Gowda.

 For another engaging glimpse into the past, visit Tipu’s Palace.
 Called the “Envy of Heaven,” this medieval-looking wooden palace features five ornate arches and minarets.
 Bright paintings adorn its walls and ceilings.
 History enthusiasts will enjoy Gandhi Bhavan, a comprehensive gallery on Mahatma Gandhi, while nature lovers might prefer a stroll through the diverse botanical gardens laden with exotic foliage and flora at Lalbagh Gardens.
 Built in the 16th century to worship the sacred bull Nandi, Bull Temple is also worthy of a visit.